Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 The following documents are required:

-• University transcripts and diplomas of all degree programs and all years you have attended and/or are currently enrolled in (in English and in original language)
+- University transcripts/score sheets and diplomas of ALL degree programs and ALL years you have attended and/or are currently enrolled in (in English and in original language)

 A instruction manual is available here.